Louis-Mozart/Cache-algorithm-for-concept-learners/README.md

 ## Output

-The results of these experiments will be saved in a new directory named `Experiments_normal_cache`.
+The results of the experiments will then be saved in a new directory named `Experiments_normal_cache`.
 Each reasoner will have a corresponding subdirectory, and the results will be stored in CSV format for further analysis.

 ### Example Results for Concept learning